Welcome, we are glad you are here

 To contact the UK research team, please email: [email protected]

-Forward with Dementia UK was initially developed as part of an international research partnership across five countries: Australia, Canada, Netherlands, Poland and the UK.
+Forward with Dementia was developed as part of the Cognisance research programme, an international research partnership across five countries: Australia, Canada, Netherlands, Poland and the UK.
 We share a common mission to better support people and families living with dementia (1999-2022).

 This international group was led by Scientia Professor Henry Brodaty, Project Leader, Centre for Healthy Brain Ageing (CHeBA), University of New South Wales, Sydney, Australia.
 ‘Forward with dementia is Trademarked in Australia.